Materials to Help with Your Drive:

 Types of Food to Collect

 Ask people to donate canned and dry goods, that are not in glass containers, in the following categories: tuna, meats, stew, vegetables, fruits, pasta, rice, instant potatoes, dried beans, and peanut butter.
 Baby food is also always needed.
-Be sure to ask the Food Center staff if there are additional food items that are critically needed at the time of your drive.
+Be sure to ask United Way staff if there are additional food items that are critically needed at the time of your drive.
 Supplies may be lower in a particular category.

 How to Collect the Food